clastix/talos-csr-signer/README.md

 ### Discovery and Connection

-Workers locate the CSR Signer using the same discovery mechanism as native Talos clusters:
+Workers locate the CSR Signer using the same discovery mechanism as Talos's native `trustd`:

-1. **Control Plane Endpoint**: Workers are configured with the control plane IP (e.g., `https://10.10.10.101:6443`)
+1. **Control Plane Endpoint**: Workers are configured with the control plane IP (e.g., `https://10.10.10.100:6443`)
 2. **Port Translation**: Workers contact port 50001 on the same IP for certificate signing
 3. **Automatic Failover**: In HA deployments, LoadBalancer routes requests to healthy CSR Signer pods